27 Greatest American TV Sitcoms

 The Huxtables, an upper middle-class African-America family residing in Brooklyn, New York, star in this breakaway sitcom.
 Starring Bill Cosby, who appeared in two unsuccessful sitcoms in the 1970s, finally found a winner with The Cosby Show, almost certainly the greatest sitcom of the 1980s.
 TV Guide also crowned Cosby’s portrayal of Dr. Cliff Huxtable as the “Greatest Television Dad.”
 The show also acted as a spring board for TV sitcoms starring African Americans, shows such as In Living Color, The Fresh Prince of Bel-Air and A Different World (a spin-off of The Cosby Show).
 Notably, All in the Family and The Cosby Show are the only sitcoms rated number one in the Nielsen ratings for five consecutive seasons.

-Little known fact: The series finale aired in April 1992, during the infamous “Rodney King” riots in Los Angles.
+Little known fact: The series finale aired in April 1992, during the infamous “Rodney King” riots in Los Angeles.
 At the time, Bill Cosby was quoted as pleading for peace.

 Little known fact: Episodes of South Park can be produced in a matter of days - rather than the months needed for hand-drawn animation - using software such as Autodesk Maya.
 So, episodes can deal with current events only days old.